Anti-Sexual Harassment Training: What Works and What Doesn’t

 C. bully her out of the entire industry.

-Colin answers “A”, much to Claire’s relief.
-The training then descends further into parody, culminating with the use of a male doll in a suit to demonstrate where a certain body part should be kept during work (noting that there are “no wrong answers here just super-wrong answers”).
+Colin answers “A,” much to Claire’s relief.
+The training then descends further into parody, culminating with the use of a male doll in a suit to demonstrate where a certain body part should be kept during work (noting that there are “no wrong answers here, just super-wrong answers”).
 The late night anti-sexual harassment training is obviously hyperbole, intended to draw laughs at the notion that people in the workplace could be so blatantly ignorant – about how to conduct themselves and treat others – that they would answer any of the questions wrong.

 - Interactive Discussion vs. Multiple Choice Q&A: Multiple choice questions are useful for “breaking the ice” with employees during training and getting them to participate.
 But as anyone in HR knows, most real-life situations involving harassment in the workplace are not as simple as “A, B, C or D.” Take Claire’s first question above, for example.
 Colin readily answered “A,” given that choices “B” and “C” were completely outlandish; but is disclosure to HR necessarily required in every instance of a romantic encounter between employees?
 The answer may depend on the nature of the encounter, duration of the relationship, and the respective positions of the parties involved, such as their level in the hierarchy and whether they work in the same department.
-Training should provide employees with the opportunity to talk through the different variables that may be involved in a situation, and the impact that any related company policies may have on the analysis.
-(Now is a good time to consider implementing a Consensual/Romantic Relationships Policy if you don’t have one.)
+Training should provide employees with the opportunity to talk through the different variables that may be involved in a situation, and the impact that any related college or university policies may have on the analysis.
+(Now is a good time to consider implementing a Consensual/Romantic Relationships Policy if you don’t have one).

 - Get Comfortable With Sexual Lingo: Training on the subject matter of sexual harassment will inevitably include the use of words and phrases that may be uncomfortable for employees to hear and use among each other.
 In order to facilitate a meaningful training with real-life scenarios, the trainer cannot be someone who easily blushes or stammers at the names of private parts or sexual acts (or someone who needs to pump hand sanitizer directly into his/her mouth after asking a question, like Claire from HR).
 A good trainer must make employees feel comfortable with the uncomfortable.